 During the weeks in which you have lab activities, links to the activities will be posted within the weekly overview.
 You can also get to the lab activities by clicking on the Assignments link on the left side of the course page.
 The lab activities will include several questions that will require short answers, and you should always save your work as a Word or PDF file and then submit it through the appropriate link within the weekly module (or by going back to the Assignments section).
-Lab activities are always due on Fridays by 11:59 p.m., with the exception of Lab Activity #11 which will be due on a Sunday (again by 11:59 p.m.).
+Lab activities are always due on Fridays by 11:59 p.m.
 We strongly encourage you to start the activities early so you have ample time to reach out to us if you need help.
-We also hope you will post questions about the activities in the appropriate Carmen discussion forums if you need help.
+We also hope you will post questions about the activities in the appropriate CarmenCanvas discussion forums if you need help.
 Separate forums will be set up each week for questions related to the content for the week.

 Each lab activity will be graded based on effort and correctness.
-If you make the effort to complete the activity, regardless of your answers, you will get 50% (or 5 points) on the assignment.
+If you make a clear effort to answer all lab activity questions, regardless of your answers, you will get 50% (or 5 points) on the assignment.
 The remaining 50% (or 5 points) of the grade will be based on a selection of problems that we will grade based on correctness.
 It is therefore very important that you answer all questions on each activity and ask for help if you need it!
 The teaching assistants will grade your lab activities, and you can generally expect feedback within 7 days.
-Prior to sharing individual feedback with you, we will post an answer key for the lab activity on Carmen within a day of the deadline in our Syllabus & Other Stuff section so you can get immediate feedback.
+Prior to sharing individual feedback with you, we will post an answer key for the lab activity on CarmenCanvas within a day of the deadline in our Syllabus & Other Stuff section so you can get immediate feedback.